Future soul

 Future soul is a term often used by UK singer-songwriter Daley in the 2010s to describe a style of music that emerged from soul and contemporary R&B. Although both soulful and conscious, future soul is distinguished from neo soul as it infuses more elements of pop, electronica, dubstep and hip hop instead of jazz and funk.
 Simply put, future soul is soulful songwriting infused with forward thinking electronic production.

 Future soul has emerged into the mainstream with commercial and critical success from several future soul artists such as Alex Clare and his hit song "Too Close", Daley, Kymistry, Omari Oneal and Janelle Monáe.

 French DJ David Guetta has done future soul in his song "Night of Your Life", which features American singer Jennifer Hudson.
-Grammy nominated Melbourne-based band Hiatus Kaiyote have described their music as future soul.
+Melbourne-based band Hiatus Kaiyote have described their music as future soul.